-Founder of The Hive Cookery School and Ski Beat Area Manager, Christina Hadden, talks about filling hungry post slope tummies, cooking soft-boiled eggs at altitude and what it takes to keep the kiddies smiling.
+Founder of The Hive Cookery School and former Ski Beat Area Manager, Christina Hadden, talks about filling hungry post slope tummies, cooking soft-boiled eggs at altitude and what it takes to keep the kiddies smiling.

 Christina (centre) and her Hive team

 High up in the French Alps, nestled snuggly in the Vanoise National Park, lies the prestigious Hive Cookery School.
 The high altitude headquarters for all things food, this is the place where many Ski Beat ‘chalet hosts-in-training’ gather before the ski season to develop and hone their cookery skills.
 Here, Christina talks about cooking the perfect soft boiled egg at high altitude, the intricate process of creating the Ski Beat meal plan, and the return of some food favourites to the menu!